zhaokg/Rbeast/README.md

 #  BEAST:  A Bayesian Ensemble Algorithm for Change-Point Detection and Time Series Decomposition
- ###  BEAST is a Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations.
+ ###  BEAST is a Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in [Zhao et al. (2019)](https://go.osu.edu/beast2019).
 BEAST is useful for changepoint detection (i.e., breakpoints or structural breaks), nonlinear trend analysis, time series decomposition, and time series segmentation

 > **BEAST** was impemented in C/C++.
 Check the "Source" folder for the source code.
 R and Matlab interfaces are also provided and can be found under the "R" and "Matlab" folders above.
 Or follow the instructions below to install and run BEAST in R or Matlab.